QUALITY CONTROL & ASSURANCE

 WHERE TO FIND THE LAB REPORTS

 The third-party lab reports and COA's are on the product listing as a document.
-As of 7/15/2020, all our products will have third-party testing.

 ABOUT OUR STANDARDS